-7.1.4 The fbsql Console Mode Application
+7.1.5 The fbsql Console Mode Application

-fbsql is more than just a simple example and is an ISQL replacement console mode program for non-interactive use. fbsql uses TIBXScript as its SQL Script Engine and TIBExtract (See 7.5) to extract metadata from the database.
-Select queries are handled by by outputing the query results to stdout in CSV format suitable for loading into a spreadsheet.
+fbsql is more than just a simple example and is an ISQL replacement console mode program for both interactive and non-interactive use. fbsql uses TIBXScript as its SQL Script Engine and TIBExtract (See 7.6) to extract metadata from the database.
+Select queries are handled by by outputing the query results to stdout in CSV format suitable for loading into a spreadsheet, as insert statements, or in a block format.
+It also includes an interactive version of TIBXScript.